Call for Experts: Multi-Stakeholder Working Groups for the Integrity Council for the Voluntary Carbon Market |

 Time commitment

-The MSWGs will hold virtual 3-hour meetings during the second half of 2023 and into the first quarter of 2024.
-The MSWGs will be staggered and likely to vary in duration.
+The MSWGs will hold virtual 3-hour meetings which will be staggered and likely to vary in duration.
 In addition, members should plan for preparation time and time to comment after meetings.

 Additional meetings may be scheduled as needed.